itofinity/swagger-csharp-refit/README.md

-# Swagger Codegen for the CSharpRefitCodegen library
+swaggger_csharp_refit\# Swagger Codegen for the CSharpRefitCodegen library

 ## Overview
 This is a generator for building C# Refit based REST API clinet libraries from swagger.json files.